PapiLer/Reforestation/README.md

-## Got a new suit recently made entirely of living plants.
-I wasn’t sure at first, but it’s grown on me
+## The word queue is ironic.
+It's just q with a bunch of silent letters waiting in line.